 The stage where an idea for new electronic product design, a variation on an existing product, or the identification of a need for an undefined product causes research to be done to define a product, a market, and an approach for manufacturing this product.

-The stage at which the product concept is utilized to fuel research that includes identifying the technology, methods, and vendors involved in producing the product.
+The stage at which the product concept is utilized to field research that includes identifying the technology, methods, and vendors involved in producing the product.
 This stage of research must result in a detailed design specification that is used to cost the design process that follows as well as the estimated manufactured cost of the product.
 The agency compliance requirements (U.L., F.C.C., C.E., etc.) are defined now.

 3. Circuit Design